Rob Apter: Scunthorpe United (loan)

 On 28 August 2022, Apter joined National League club Scunthorpe United on loan until January 2023.
 He made his debut the following day in a 2–0 home defeat to FC Halifax Town.

 Tranmere Rovers (loan)

 On 1 September 2023, Apter joined Tranmere Rovers on loan until January 2024.
 He was nominated for League Two Player of the Month for November.
 The award was subsequently given to Jake Young.

 Charlton Athletic

-Rob Apter making his Charlton Athletic debut against Watford.
+Apter making his Charlton Athletic debut against Watford.

 Aged 22, on 17 July 2025, Apter transferred for a fee worth over £2 million to Charlton Athletic on a four-year deal.
 His competitive Charlton debut was in the league season opener, a single-goal victory over Watford on 9 August 2025.
 His first Charlton goal was in the 3–1 defeat at Queen's Park Rangers on 30 August 2025.

 He ended his first month of playing Charlton first team football by being named Charlton Player of the Month for August 2025.
 He collected 39% of votes to win that award.

+Bolton Wanderers (loan)

+On 28 January 2026, Apter joined Bolton Wanderers on loan for the remainder of the season.